yuancx2025/tech-news-summarizer/README.md

 # LLM-Powered Tech News Summarizer 🚀📰

-This project builds a full-stack pipeline to scrape, clean, summarize, and visualize tech news using large language models like BART and T5.
+This project builds a full-stack pipeline to scrape, clean, summarize, and recommend tech/finance news using Retrieval-Augmented Generation (RAG).

 ## 🚀 Quick Start